 To say that I went through the academics of the medical exams every Semester with trepidation was putting it mildly.

 I still shiver and have nightmares when I think about those days.
 I had never been through a furnace physically, but I could well imagine what the experience could be.
-Anyways, I cleared all my Med Exams, without flunking even one, albeit by the skin of my teeth and a lot of faith-based prayers, but clear I did.
+Anyways, I cleared all my Med Exams, without flunking even one, albeit by the skin of my teeth and a lot of faithbased prayers, but clear I did.

 I thought I had had enough of academics and not wanting to go for any post-graduation, I opted for becoming a General Practitioner (GP), akin to a Family Physician.
-I went to a place called Vasai, which was almost 90 minutes away from my place of stay in Bandra, partly because I could not raise the funds to start practice anywhere nearer and partly because I wanted to practise in a semi-rural interior setting, thinking it would fulfil my innate desire to do service for the mankind, rural areas having poor medical facilities available to them.
+I went to a place called Vasai, which was almost 90 minutes away from my place of stay in Bandra, partly because I could not raise the funds to start practice anywhere nearer and partly because I wanted to practise in a semi-rural interior setting, thinking it would fulfil my innate desire to do service for mankind, rural areas having poor medical facilities.
 Lofty ideals aside, at the end of almost 18 months, I had to accept the grim depressing reality that my practice had no takers and nobody was particularly keen to accept me as their Family Physician.

-With my tail between my legs, and at the abject end of my morose being, I quit.
-My elder brother Ram who had always been the go-to man in case of an emergency and who had taken it upon himself to conjure up ideas to solve financial issues, got me a non-medical job as an Administrative Officer in one Institute of Energy Management (IEM), run by someone known to him.
-And I picked it up, totally disillusioned with the world & myself thinking that money was the need of the day (both my elder brothers, while in medicine, had still not cleared their postgraduate studies) and that my income would at least save all of us from subsisting on crumbs.
-A good six months passed in the job, with me receiving a lot of appreciation from my employer, one Mr Narisetti, for my hard work and sincerity, and I received a raise in my salary, for it to become a princely sum of Rs 1500 per month, a sum which contributed majorly to my family kitty and alleviated some of our financial existential miseries.
+With my tail between my legs, I quit.
+My elder brother Ram who had always been the emergency go-to man and who had taken it upon himself to conjure up ideas to solve financial issues, got me a non-medical job as an Administrative Officer in one Institute of Energy Management (IEM), run by someone known to him.
+And I picked it up, totally disillusioned with the world and thinking that money was the need of the day (both my elder brothers, while in medicine, had still not cleared their postgraduate studies) and that my income would at least save all of us from collapsing.
+A good six months passed in the job, with me receiving a lot of appreciation from my employer, one Mr Narisetti, and a raise in my salary, for it to become a princely sum of Rs 1500 per month, a sum which contributed majorly to alleviating some of our financial existential miseries.

 It was at that time that a dear friend of mine, Dr Ghanshyam Bhimani, a year senior to me in Medical College and having finished Psychiatry himself, came to me and stated that a seat for Diploma in Post-Graduation in Psychiatry was going vacant, and that perhaps I could take it up.
-Though no one to dictate terms, I told him that I did not want to give up my nonmedical job as my family badly needed the money and secondly, before I agreed, I would wish him to take me for a round in the psychiatry ward (something which I should have been exposed to in my undergraduate days, but which I had missed out on, for reasons not now recalled by me).
+Though no one to dictate terms, I told him that I did not want to give up my non-medical job as my family badly needed the money and secondly, before I agreed, I would wish him to take me for a round in the psychiatry ward (something which I should have been exposed to in my undergraduate days, but which I had missed out on, for reasons not now recalled by me).
 On both counts, he pitched in his worth.
-He assured me that the Psychiatrist Mentor cum Guide Dr Sethna, under whom I would be enrolled, would turn a blind eve to my physical attendance (it truly not being an actual legal obligatory requirement) and would not hamper my desire to pursue the Diploma in Psychiatry and on the second count, he escorted me into the Psychiatry Ward of JJ Hospital, under whose aegis our Grant Medical College belonged.
+He assured me that the Psychiatrist Mentor cum Guide Dr Sethna, under whom I would be enrolled, would turn a blind eye to my physical attendance (it truly not being an actual legal obligatory requirement) and would not hamper my desire to pursue the Diploma in Psychiatry and on the second count, he escorted me into the Psychiatry Ward of JJ Hospital, under whose aegis our Grant Medical College belonged.
 That exposure to the psychiatric mentally ill patients of the Ward again became the turning point of my career decisions.